 Find Product Blah on Amazon.com

 The name “Amazon” can’t appear in the link itself.
-You may include it before or after, but not in the name otherwise it will get you kicked out of the program.
+You may include it before or after, but not in the anchor text otherwise it will get you kicked out of the program.

 To find whether one of your links includes the word Amazon in it, you can use the Broken Links plugin.
 It will read all your links and give you the ability to search them for the word Amazon (or any other words if that matter.)
 But please, make sure to read my warning on that other page: you want to make sure that the robot does not check for the amzn.to links because that will get you banned.